 These 7 Vermont Hiking Trails Lead To Some Incredible Pieces Of History

-Vermont has a rich past, and these historical trails in VT are a great way to learn something new as you get some fresh air and exercise.
+Vermont has a rich past, and these historic hikes in Vermont are a great way to learn something new as you get some fresh air and exercise.
 Where is your favorite place to go when you want to take a closer look at times past?
 Let us know!

 We’re aware that these uncertain times are limiting many aspects of life.
 While we continue to feature destinations that make our state wonderful, please take proper precautions or add them to your bucket list to see at a later date.
 If you know of a local business that could use some extra support during these times, please nominate them here: onlyinyourstate.com/nominate

 Have you hiked any of these phenomenal trails recently?
 What’s your list of the best hiking trails in Vermont?
 Which other things to do outside in Vermont are you looking forward to this season?
 Let us know below in the comments section.

 Address: 22 Cedar Mountain Rd, Fair Haven, VT 05743, USA

 Address: 1826 Back Mountain Rd, Windsor, VT 05089, USA

 Address: Robert Frost Interpretive Trail, Ripton, VT 05766, USA

 Address: 700 Trapp Hill Rd, Stowe, VT 05672, USA